RLOps: Development Life-cycle of Reinforcement Learning Aided Open RAN: Introduction

-In this paper, we introduce principles and best practices of RLOps in the context of an O-RAN deployment \cite{alliance2020ran}.
+In this paper, we introduce the principles and best practices of RLOps in the context of an O-RAN deployment \cite{alliance2020ran}.
 To the best of our knowledge, this is the first work to systematically discuss the life-cycle development pipeline of ML, especially RL models in O-RAN and put forward a network analytics platform in accordance with RLOps.
 We explain the fundamental principles and highlight critical factors involved in RLOps.
-In Section \ref{sec:background}, we briefly introduce ML and RL, the evolution of RAN and O-RAN architectures are given in detail.
+In Section \ref{sec:background}, we briefly introduce ML and RL, and the evolution of RAN and O-RAN architectures are given in detail.
 Next, we discuss some related applications of ML/RL in intelligent O-RAN, and correspondingly a series of challenges encountered in the development and deployment stages of ML/RL models.
 In Section \ref{sec: principles RLOps}, we elaborate on the principles of RLOps from the perspective of design, deployment and operations.
 We highlight the safety and security concerns in RLOps.
-We design a data engineering platform to cooperate with the proposed RLOps.
 In Section \ref{sec:best practice}, we put forward the effective routines and best practices of operating the aforementioned principles from the view of digital twins, automation and reproducibility.
+Section \ref{sec:data engineering} illustrates the O-RAN related data analytics platform designed for achieving the principles and best practices of RLOps.
 Finally, Section \ref{sec:Conclusion} concludes this paper.
-Table \ref{table:LIST OF ACRONYMS} gives the list of used acronyms.
+Table~ \ref{table:LIST OF ACRONYMS} gives the list of used acronyms.